 Sanrio Dashi niconico live Valentine special (2018)

-Eguchi, Souma Saito and Jun Oosuka were the members, as they the members of the main cast.
-As in any event of the sort there was a corner at which they had to do some fan service.
+Eguchi, Souma Saito, and Jun Oosuka were the members, as they the members of the main cast.
+As in any event of the sort, there was a corner at which they had to do some fan service.
 Needless to say that things got out of hand.

 At another event, Sanrio Danshi’s special event while the anime was airing with the whole cast, Eguchi was also unstoppable, between kissing his mascot and trying to explain his character in his dandy voice, there was no shortage of funny moments.

 It is no surprise that Eguchi is a well-versed seiyuu, but in 2017 he took everyone by surprise when an announcement came out with the news that Eguchi would add mangaka to his long resumé.
 “Eguchi Takuya no Gainen Planet” has been serialized on Kadokawa’s Dengeki Girl’s Style Online website.

-Eguchi tried to help Saito early on his career who was having problems.
+Eguchi tried to help Saito early on in his career who was having problems.
 Saito mentions that as a senpai Eguchi loves to dote on his kouhai, and although we mention Saito, he has not been the only witness to Eguchi’s kindness.

-No care for his “looks”
+No care for his “image”

 In fact, it is more often for Eguchi to make weird faces and not care about how he looks to the fans than the other way around.

 Regular in the basketball team in high school